Instructions for authors

 Paper format is A4 with 3cm margins on top and bottom, and 2cm margins left and right.

-The normal text body is set in Calibri, 10pt, single spaced, and without additional spaces before or after paragraphs.
+The normal text body is set in Calibri, 12pt, single spaced, full justification and without additional spaces before or after paragraphs.

 Emphasis can be added using italics.
 There should not be bold or underlined text.